bionoren/BandwidthWars/README.md

 The following commands are of "global scope"

-* Hello - this command is used at the beginning (and only then) of the game to indicate the name of the bot playing.
+* Hello - this command is used at the beginning (and only then) of the connection to indicate which bot is playing.
 This command is free.
 * Count resource - returns the player's holdings in the specified resource.
 This consumes 2 bandwidths (one for send and one for receive)
 * Message - this sends a message to all the other players.
 The format of the message is unspecified.
 This command is free.
+* Bye - this message signals your intent to disconnect.
+Using this message is optional but can resolve a race condition in receiving special messages.
+* Ready - this is a special message that indicates you are done with your turn.
+If all clients support "ready" and do not do a lot of computation, games are much faster.
+* Mail - This command delivers messages to the player.
+Certain events such as game ticks, nanite death, and so on, might occur while you are not paying attention.
+Rather than require you to futz about with responding to messages at literally any time (which is hard), you simply poll for these messages when you are interested in processing them.

 Game windup
 ---